-HEAR DIRECTLY from some of the early Frontiersmen of the Midwest.
+HEAR DIRECTLY from some of the Pioneer Frontiersmen of the Midwest.

-This treasury of FIRST HAND stories was written by the MIDWEST FRONTIER PIONEERS of 1815-1845(Wisconsin Territory and Iowa Territory) and will bring HISTORY TO LIFE.
+This treasury of FIRST HAND stories was written by the MIDWEST FRONTIER PIONEERS of 1815-1845(Wisconsin Territory and Iowa Territory) and can bring HISTORY TO LIFE.

-(Complete with maps, index, glossary and footnotes to help with understanding)
+(Complete with index, glossary and footnotes to help with understanding)